Monday, 3 September 2012

 Just as with humans, a variety of technology and treatment advances has improved the outlook for pet cancer patients.
 After determining the type, spread and severity of the cancer, veterinarians will use surgery, chemotherapy, immunotherapy, radiation or some combination of treatments.

-providing support and comfort to human sufferers of the disease.
+Pets, however, have been able to assist in the fight against cancer by providing support and comfort to human sufferers of the disease.
 Trained human and dog, and sometimes cat, partners visit hospitals and rehabilitation centers.
 Research has shown that interaction with pets can aid recovery by improving patients' mental and physical wellbeing.
 Petting and interacting with dogs and cats helps reduce blood pressure, triglyceride and cholesterol levels and feelings of loneliness.

 Dogs that visit cancer patients usually undergo training to deal with unusual settings, like hospitals, and people who are experiencing stress and may not be themselves.
 The American Kennel Society offers the Canine Good Citizen certification, and several other pet therapy groups offer workshops, testing and certification.

-Friday 29 April 2011
+Friday, 29 April 2011

 What is the best dog food?